h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

   1. XGBoost is not supported on Windows.

-  2. XGBoost is initialized for single-node H2O clusters; however multi-node XGBoost support is available as a Beta feature.

-  3. The list of supported platforms includes:
+  2. The list of supported platforms includes:

     +----------+-----------------+-----+-----+-----------------------+
     | Platform | Minimal XGBoost | OMP | GPU | Compilation OS        |